 I was talking before about being honest when it comes to what you can bring to a project and not promising unrealistic results.

-Deadlines, need to be rightfully set taken in consideration, that a unique design does not happen over night and projects done in a hurry, have a higher chance in failing during demo as certain things might have been overlooked.
+Deadlines, need to be rightfully set taken into consideration, that a unique design does not happen overnight and projects done in a hurry, have a higher chance of failing during demo as certain things might have been overlooked.

-A meeting with all the departments involved in the project will set real expectations for everybody, as a trial and error with a perfect result is not a one hour job.
+A meeting with all the departments involved in the project will set realistic expectations for everybody, as a trial and error with a perfect result is not a one-hour job.
 Everybody should ask questions about functionality, flows, particularly cases, cooperate and learn to use their knowledge, work together in order to release the best project yet.

 6. Average work is not for you